kitsuyaazuma/BlazeFL/examples/step-by-step-dsfl/README.md

         )
 ```

-The `ServerHandler` class requires the implementation of five key methods: `sample_clients`, `if_stop`, `load, global_update`, and `downlink_package`.
+The `ServerHandler` class requires five core methods to be implemented:

-You can find detailed explanations of each method in the [official documentation](https://kitsuya0828.github.io/BlazeFL/generated/blazefl.core.ServerHandler.html#blazefl.core.ServerHandler)
+- `sample_clients`
+- `if_stop`
+- `load`
+- `global_update`
+- `downlink_package`

-If any of these methods are unnecessary for your use case, they can simply be implemented with pass.
+If any of these methods are unnecessary for your approach, you can simply implement them with `pass`.

-In the case of DS-FL, the `global_update` method aggregates the soft labels received from clients and performs model distillation.
-However, BlazeFL allows you to implement any custom logic in any desired order, ensuring high flexibility to meet your requirements.
+In DS-FL, the `global_update` method aggregates the soft labels from clients and distills them into a global model.
+However, you can flexibly place any custom operations in this or other methods.
+You can find more details in the [official documentation](https://kitsuya0828.github.io/BlazeFL/generated/blazefl.core.ServerHandler.html#blazefl.core.ServerHandler).

 ## Implementing a ParallelClientTrainer

-In traditional FL frameworks, clients are typically trained sequentially, and their model parameters are uploaded to the server.
+Traditional FL frameworks often train each client sequentially and upload parameters to the server.
-However, BlazeFL provides the `ParallelClientTrainer` class, which enables parallel training of clients while maintaining high extensibility.
+With BlazeFL, the `ParallelClientTrainer` class lets you train multiple clients in parallel while retaining full extensibility.

-For example, in DS-FL, the `DSFLParallelClientTrainer` class can be implemented as follows:
+An example DS-FL client trainer looks like this:

 ```python
 @dataclass